HarlanH/blog/content/post/2022-05-27-staff-data-scientist-comments-on-will-larson-s-staff-engineer-book/index.en.md

 A thing I've appreciated about becoming more senior is that you get more of an opportunity to define your role, and define what success should look like.
-Part of that is helping to define what successful data science at your organization would mean, in the future.
+Part of that is working with management to write job descriptions, and part of it is helping to define what successful data science at your organization means.

 > (p.
 171) \[Still from Ras Kasa Williams\]
 >